mathieures/convert-apk/README.md

 Note that the last two will probably make Google Play Protect throw a warning during installation.

+# Tweaking

+You can change several things in the scripts to customize them.
+- In align-and-sign.bat:
+    - the key path and the key password, to use an already existing one
+    - the first letter of "yes" in your language could be different from the ones supported; the line where you can change this is marked in the file

 # Requirements

 - [Android Studio command line tools](https://developer.android.com/studio#command-tools): `zipalign`, `keytool`, `apksigner`